freeflowuniverse/crystallib/crystallib/readme.md

 Is an opinionated library as used by threefold mainly to automate cloud environments, its still very much work in progress and we welcome any contribution.

+Please check also our [cookbook](https://github.com/freeflowuniverse/crystallib/tree/development/cookbook) which might give some ideas how to use it.

 ## Get started with crystallib

-the following script will install vlang and crystallib
+the following script will install vlang and crystallib (report bugs please)

 ```bash
 curl https://raw.githubusercontent.com/freeflowuniverse/crystallib/development/scripts/installer.sh > /tmp/install.sh